mt-mods/protector/README.md

 Protector Redo mod [protect]

-Protector redo mod for minetest is based on glomie's mod, remade by Zeg9 and reworked by TenPlus1 to support minetest 0.4.9 and include protected doors and chests
+Protector redo mod for minetest is based on glomie's mod, remade by Zeg9 and reworked by TenPlus1.

 https://forum.minetest.net/viewtopic.php?f=11&t=9376